Joy Ride 3: Roadkill

-Joy Ride 3: Roadkill (also known as Joy Ride 3) is a 2014 American horror film written and directed by Declan O'Brien and stars Ken Kirzinger, Jesse Hutch, Kirsten Prout, Ben Hollingsworth and Dean Armstrong.
+Joy Ride 3: Roadkill (also known as Joy Ride 3) is a 2014 American Direct-to-video horror film written and directed by Declan O'Brien and stars Ken Kirzinger, Jesse Hutch, Kirsten Prout, Ben Hollingsworth and Dean Armstrong.
 It is a sequel to Joy Ride (2001) and Joy Ride 2: Dead Ahead (2008) and the third and final installment of the Joy Ride series.

-The film was released digitally and on direct-to-video in June 2014.
+The film was released digitally and on DVD in June 2014.